jashment/jordan-final-vue/README.md

-# Vue.js Project Using Swapi.co API and Vuetify
+# Vue.js Project Using Swapi.dev API and Vuetify

 *Project will only show website content if logged in due to Authentication!
 Please sign up to view site content*